This blog may contain affiliate links. Read our disclosure policy for more info.

 Here, you get the chance to discover local art from artists around the Bow Valley.
 Not only do you get to see the art, you also have the opportunity to witness the artists creating the work on-site.
 You can see everything from painting to wood carving!
 It’s a great way to connect with local artists and get a unique piece of work.

 Live Art at Banff Gondola typically runs every weekend from mid-September through mid-November, but the exact dates for next year haven’t been announced yet.
+Make sure you read up on the best place to buy Banff Gondola tickets so you’re prepared for your visit!

 4. Drive the Bow Valley Parkway